cncf/techdocs/README.md

 ## Assistance program for technical documentation

 The TechDocs team can assist CNCF projects analyze and improve their documentation.
-For details, see TechDocs [Assistance program](./TechDoc-Assistance-Program.md).
+For details, see the TechDocs [assistance-program][].

+[assistance-program]: ./techdoc-assistance.md

+### Resources

+The `docs/` directory contains collected resources for building websites and developing documentation, including recommended tools and practices, how-tos, and evaluation checklists.